Gauguin's escape, Matisse's chase, by Tristan Rutherford

 Did Gauguin’s voyage to Tahiti reinvent Matisse?
 On his return to Nice’s Promenade des Anglais in June 1930, the latter picked up his paintbrush and completed the masterpiece he postponed months before.
 The Yellow Dress warms the canvas like a Polynesian sunset with tropical slashes of emerald and ochre.
 Sailing away to paradise charms us all.

-Read more global adventures from travel writers Kathryn Tomasetti and Tristan Rutherford.
+Read more superyacht adventures from travel writers Kathryn Tomasetti and Tristan Rutherford.